Can You Get A Credit Card With Bad Credit?

 Home Trust Secured No Fee Visa

-Newcomers to Canada or young adults just starting to work on building credit will find the Home Trust Secured No Fee Visa useful.
-The card comes with a standard purchase interest rate of 19.99%, and there’s no annual fee.
+The card comes with a standard purchase interest rate of 19.99%, with no annual fee.
 Credit limits range from $500 to $10,000.

-• Interest rate: 19.99%
+• Interest Rate:

-• Perks: Zero Liability policy
+• Zero Liability policy

-• Eligibility requirements: Must be able to provide the $500 minimum deposit
+• Eligibility Requirements: Must be able to provide the $500 minimum deposit

 What Credit Score Do You Need To Get An Unsecured Credit Card?